developer-zebra/developer-zebra-site/src/ppc/2-3/guide/setup/index.md

    * PostgreSQL 9.6.3-3 or higher
    * PowerPrecision Console software (server and client)

-4. Network Access Requirements:
+4. Network Access Requirements (see **Server Setup** below):
-   * If required, open incoming and outgoing ports for communication between server and mobile devices through the server firewall.
-The default ports used are:
+   * If required, **open incoming and outgoing ports** for communication between server and mobile devices through the server firewall.
+Sample ports are:
-        * Backend Server: Data Port 8080 for PPC client to register and upload battery data
+        * Backend Server: Data port 8080 for PPC client to register and upload battery data
-        * Web Portal: UI Port 8443 for accessing PPC web portal
+        * Web Portal: UI port 8443 for accessing PPC web portal
-   * If required, perform DNS setup to add server IP address to the DNS server.
+   * If required, perform **DNS setup** to add server IP address to the DNS server.

+5. Certificate requirement: An SSL Certificate for secure communications, or a self-signed certificate for product demos and trials.

-5. Internet Access Required: Internet access is needed to download npm package dependencies.
+6. Internet Access Required: Internet access is needed to download npm package dependencies.

-6. Hardware Requirements:
+7. Hardware Requirements:
    * Minimum CPU cores: 16
      * Minimum memory (RAM): 64 GB
          * Minimum available hard drive space: 500 GB